HamedSharaky/ELMTask.Core/README.md

 #    # EF Core 6 for managing Existing DB and enable Migration with Code First
 #    # Dapper for fast query

+## PreRequirements:
+# Run Task Project first to create DB then run this project